davidgiven/minix2/README.md

-# Minix 2 QD edition
+# Minix QD

 ## Introduction

-This is a very quick-and-dirty distribution of the old Minix 2 operating system by Andrew Tanenbaum.
+This is a very quick-and-dirty distribution of the old Minix 1 and 2 operating systems by Andrew Tanenbaum.
 It's not official in any way.

-### What is Minix 2?
+### What is Minix QD?

-Minix 2 is a pedagogical operating system designed for teaching an OS course, developed around 1996.
-Despite being restricted in scope and suitable for understanding by students, it's actually a surprisingly powerful and thoroughly usable Unix clone which will run in tiny amounts of RAM.
-The entire distribution, source code and C compiler included, will fit in about 40MB of disk and it'll recompile its own kernel and userspace in 1MB of RAM.
+Minix is a pedagogical operating system designed for teaching an OS course, first developed in the 1990s.
+Despite being restricted in scope and suitable for understanding by students, it's actually a surprisingly powerful and thoroughly usable Unix clone; older versions will run in tiny amounts of RAM.
+Their entire distribution, source code and C compiler included, will fit in about 40MB of disk and it'll recompile its own kernel and userspace in 1MB of RAM.
 (Slowly.)
-It'll run entirely off floppy disk.
-It'll even boot on an original IBM PC, with the 512MB upgrade, although even Minix has trouble there.
+They'll run entirely off floppy disk.
+They'll even boot on an original IBM PC with 512kB of RAM, although they're a bit cramped.

+There are three versions.
+The current one is Minix 3, which is [still under active development](http://www.minix3.org); look there if you're interested.

+Minix QD is my quick-and-dirty distribution of the old, obsolete versions of Minix.
+There are two:

-What you get is: multiuser logins, all the standard Unix tools, a full Bourne shell, an ANSI C89 C compiler, a Modula-2 compiler, TCP/IP networking, a vi clone, an emacs clone, a pico clone, source for nearly everything, awk, bc, a game, and huge amounts of other stuff.
+Minix 1 is the older version.
+You get: multiuser logins, all the standard Unix tools, a full Bourne shell, an ANSI C89 C compiler, a Modula-2 compiler, a vi clone, an emacs clone, a pico clone, source for nearly everything, awk, bc, games, and huge amounts of other stuff.
 It's (almost) completely self-hosted --- you can hack Minix on Minix.

-This makes it both interesting simply as a work of art, but also quite useful when retrocomputing.
+Minix 2 gives you all of the above, plus: a better interactive shell, a richer API, TCP/IP networking, swap, and lots of other stuff I haven't discovered yet (there isn't a changelog).

+Apart from being interesting simply as works of software art, they work so well they're actually useful on really old hardware; so, this distribution.

 ## I don't care about instructions, I just want something I can run!